johncarmack1984/turbo-with-docker-and-pnpm/README.md

 ## What's inside?

-This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
+This turborepo uses PNPM as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages